go-kit/go-kit.github.io/_src/examples/stringsvc.md

 ---
 # First principles

 Let's create a minimal Go kit service.
+For now, we will use a single `main.go` file for that.

 ## Your business logic